arieh/ThumbsSlides/README.md

 	#JS
 	var slides = new ThumbsSlides({/* JSON object */},{/* options */});

+There is also now an option to use an AJAX loader for this class like this:

+    #JS
+	var slides = new ThumbsSlides({/* JSON object */},{
+		thumbSize:64,
+		useItemClass:true,
+		movement : 7,
+		url:'get_thumbs.php',
+		start:14, //how many thumbs are already loaded
+	});

 Options
 ---------
   * thumbSize : the thumbnail size (default: 48)